markkelnar/hgv/README.md

 [updates](http://wpengine.com/mercury/updates) - Another place where the WP Engine team will go into detail about releases or updates to HGV.

 [dashboard](http://hgv.dev) - The local HGV dashboard which is available when your vagrant is up and running.
+This contains all the technical details and configuration options specific to the HGV environment.

 For detailed how to install guides per OS and other debugging information please see the [wiki here on github](https://github.com/wpengine/hgv/wiki).